renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 #### task1: create a test Azure AD tenant

 In this task, you will create a test Azure AD tenant via an Office 365 tenant (in our lab envrionment, you can't have administrative access to the Active Directory tenant.
-Using a test tenant will howerver let you test actions).
+Using a test tenant will however let you test actions).

 1. If you don't have an account without Microsoft Subscription, please crete one by using the Microsoft Outlook home page (https://outlook.live.com/owa/).

-1. Open a web browser page an navigate to the Office 365 E3 trail offer page (https://go.microsoft.com/fwlink/p/?LinkID=403802)
+1. Open a web browser page and navigate to the Office 365 E3 trial offer page (https://go.microsoft.com/fwlink/p/?LinkID=403802)

 1. Type your Microsoft (Outlook) account and click **Next**